gravitational/teleport/rfd/0159-webasset-cache.md

 This had a bit more complexity because it would mean that _all_ auths would have to have _all_ in-use versions of the webassets to ensure any proxy could hit any auth for the missing files.
 The benefit of approach is everything would be self-contained and not rely on external storage.
 However, being much more complex, with many different listeners/watchers, it could lead to more issues down the road.

+Lastly, we could remove code splitting all together and do away with the need to have a webasset storage.
+Rather than downloading a new javascript file for every page/feature loaded, we could instead ship the entire bundle on first load.

+For reference, the current largest file (the `index.js`) file that downloads on first page load is ~350kb.
+There are a few other javascript files downloaded at the same time, and vary in size depending on which page the user lands on.
+If code splitting is removed, the entire bundle is about 1.5mb for `e` and 800kb for `oss`.
+The upside to a larger bundle being "frontloaded" is that another javascript file will not have to be downloaded at all for the entire web session, which removes the problem stated in this RFD.
+So slower response time on first load and instant response time for every feature after, or, fast response time up front with minimal response time for every feature.
+However, the average amount of data transferred is higher even if a user used nearly every feature in one session due to the fact they don't have to download _everything_.

 #### Cloud
 This feature will eventually be integrated by the cloud team as well.
 More